7 Sources

 1

-SpaceX has already invested in xAI, which in turn has spent hundreds of millions on Tesla Megapack batteries
+.
+SpaceX, Musk's rocket company, has already invested in xAI, which in turn has spent hundreds of millions on Tesla Megapack batteries1

-.However, Tesla shareholders voted in November on whether the automaker should invest in xAI—an idea Musk has supported—but the non-binding proposal did not receive enough votes to pass
+.However, Tesla is not currently an xAI investor.
+Tesla shareholders voted in November on whether the company should invest in xAI - an idea Musk has supported - but the non-binding proposal did not receive enough votes to pass

 1